giuseppemauro99/SimpleSystemMonitoring/README.md

 ```

-navigate to http://localhost:7974/ and configure grafana using the influxdb credentials in the docker-compose
+navigate to http://localhost:7974/ and configure grafana using influxdb as data source (the url to set in grafana is ```http://simplesystemmonitoring-influxdb:8086``` and the credentials are in the docker-compose).

+Then you can setup you own dashboard